 Ah, the magical tip that no one seems to ever do.
 We all say (or at least I do) that we’re going to start studying as soon as we get the material and then it’ll be just reviewing for the test.
 And then we don’t (or at least I dont).
 But it SERIOUSLY HELPS.
 The great thing about PA school is a lot of the material does overlap.
 For example, we took a pathology exam a couple of weeks ago and a lot of the material was very similar to the core ideas of what we were tested on in Microbio and Infectious Disease.
 So that way, when I was studying for MID, I was like “oh cool I know what this is”.
 And it seriously helped me to be able to connect the dots.
 Or we had to preform a full head to toe physician exam a week before finals, and then one of our exams was a test of that physical and different abnormalities we could find.
 It worked out great for us, but a lot of times it doesn’t work out like that.

 My suggestions: Know when your tests are and set an alarm for at least a week in advance.
 This will keep you from getting any “surprise” finals.
 Plan out all the things you want to do to study.
-If you want to rewatch lectures (one of my FAVORITE things about GWU is we do have the option to do this), figure out how many hours you’re going to need to do that.
+If you want to rewatch lectures, figure out how many hours you’re going to need to do that.
 Make a checklist of all the things you need to do to study.
 Not only will it keep you on track, it keeps you motivated as you watch yourself check off items.
 And obviously, this checklist is just a guide and you’ll figure out different things you want to do as you go.
 Be flexible.
 Read the notes after you learn the material in class.
 I repeat, READ YOUR NOTES after the lecture.
 This is by far one of the best things I have found helps me when studying.
 First, it helps me if I have any questions about the lecture material.
 I can email the professor that day, or if I was confused in class a lot of time reading the notes helps me clarify.
 Secondly, when I go back to study later, I’ve already read everything.
 I can look at a slide and say “this is explain further on a later slide” or “this is a great example for later” and it’s super helpful.
 Even reading, or hearing, something once is great for jogging your memory later.
 Plus, reading after a lecture helps you to connect the dots.

 Do some exercise

 Exercise releases endorphins, and endorphins makes your body happy.
 Stuck on a subject?
 Go for a run (or walk or swim or anything).
 Get your body moving.
 Get your blood flowing.
 Stressed out?
 Dance it out.
 Literally just moving your body is going to make you feel better and make you study better.
 A big thing I struggle with is freaking out about time and not wanting to go for a run because it will “waste my time”.
 It took sitting down with a professor and freaking out about how stressed I was to make me realize that exercise releases my stress and makes me happy.
-Your body is also one of the best study tools you have (for example check out my picture on how I studied for anatomy).
+Your body is also one of the best study tools you have.
 If your running and going over a subject and then have a test question, think back to that run and what your were doing as you learned the subject.
 Plus, a lot of science classes are about your BODY.
 So use it!